The best cyber security books out there, chosen by over 20 experts

 Here’s what the cybersecurity pros read

 Books are the best way to go about learning in-depth knowledge, and this applies to cybersecurity as well.
-To this end, we’ve decided to approach these 21 experts about what is the best educational cybersecurity book out there.
+To this end, we’ve decided to approach these 21 experts about what are the best educational cyber security books out there.